PrinceCuet77/Hyperledger-Fabric/docs/source/test_network.md

 - If you use the `createChannel` subcommand, `./network.sh` runs the `createChannel.sh` script in the `scripts` folder to create a channel using the supplied channel name.
-The script uses the `configtx.yaml` file to create the channel creation transaction, as well as two anchor peer update transactions.
-The script uses the peer cli to create the channel, join ``peer0.org1.example.com`` and ``peer0.org2.example.com`` to the channel, and make both of the peers anchor peers.
+The script uses the `configtxgen` tool to create the channel genesis block based on the `TwoOrgsApplicationGenesis` channel profile in the `configtx/configtx.yaml` file.
+After creating the channel, the script uses the peer cli to join ``peer0.org1.example.com`` and ``peer0.org2.example.com`` to the channel, and make both of the peers anchor peers.

-- If you issue the `deployCC` command, `./network.sh` runs the ``deployCC.sh`` script to install the **fabcar** chaincode on both peers and then define then chaincode on the channel.
-Once the chaincode definition is committed to the channel, the peer cli initializes the chainocde using the `Init` and invokes the chaincode to put initial data on the ledger.
+- If you issue the `deployCC` command, `./network.sh` runs the ``deployCC.sh`` script to install the **asset-transfer (basic)** chaincode on both peers and then define then chaincode on the channel.
+Once the chaincode definition is committed to the channel, the peer cli initializes the chaincode using the `Init` and invokes the chaincode to put initial data on the ledger.

 ## Troubleshooting